LorenzoRiccoCES/PPIClassification-StructuralBioinformatics/README.md

 <h3>Re-train models:</h3>
 To use new models with different training it is necessary to re-run the delivered ".ipynb" file and save the models in a new subfolder in the "models" project folder.
 At this point, just start the program and choose the desired model when prompted.

+<h3>Results:</h3>
+The execution results can be located both in the terminal and in the "outputFolder" folder.